HJBowers/thinkable-tanager/README.md

 ## User Story:
-Main menu at start and end of game that includes settings User can move "flappy bird" up and down, not left and right Game scrolls from right to left and an even speed
+- Main menu at start and end of game that includes settings
+- User can move "flappy bird" up and down, not left and right

-## This project will allow you to deepen your knowledge in:
+- Game scrolls from right to left and an even speed

+## Goals:
-Phaser framework
+- Understand Phaser framework
-Javascript
+- Deepen knowledge of Javascript
-Deployment on time
+- Deployment on time
-Creating a readable UI that is mobile friendly size Particles (math equation that dynamically generates sprites) Fine tune existing animations
+- Creating a readable UI that is mobile friendly size
+- Particles (math equation that dynamically generates sprites)
+- Fine tune existing animations
-Multiple procedural levels
+- Multiple procedural levels

 ## Stretch Goals:
-User can adjust speed (aka difficulty level)
+- User can adjust speed (aka difficulty level)
-Add "upgrades" for Flappy Bird
+- Add "upgrades" for Flappy Bird
-Add enemies
+- Add enemies
-Sweet theme song
+- Sweet theme song

 ## Quality Rubric